fable-compiler/Fable/README.md

 - Passes location data to Babel to generate source maps
 - Compatible with all Babel plugins and other JS development tools, like Webpack
 - [Support for most of the F# core library and a bit of .NET Base Class Library](docs/compatibility.md)
-- Tiny core library included without runtime
+- Tiny core library included (less than 10KB minified and gzipped) with no runtime
 - Organizes code using ES6 modules
 - Interacts seamlessly with other JavaScript libraries
 - Bonus: [compile NUnit tests to Mocha](docs/testing.md)